Carl Craig (Carl Craig): Artist Biography

 Craig with the orchestra

-Craig collaborated with Green Velvet on the full-length album Unity.
-The record was released digitally by Relief Records in 2015.
+Craig collaborated with Green Velvet on the full-length album "Unity", which was released digitally on Relief Records in 2015.

-In 2017, the French label InFiné released "Versus", a collaboration with pianist Francesco Tristano and the Parisian orchestra Les Siècles (conducted by François-Xavier Roth).
+In 2017, the French label InFiné released “Versus”, a collaboration with pianist Francesco Tristano and the Parisian orchestra Les Siècles (conductor François-Xavier Roth).

 Next Post